This old fashioned Gluten Free Rhubarb Bread is moist and flavorful! It's made with sour cream and baked with a layer of cinnamon streusel.

 How Long Does Rhubarb Bread Take To Bake?

-You can check if the bread is done by poking the center with a toothpick.
-The bread is finished when the toothpick comes out clean.
+- Check the bread by poking a toothpick into the center.
+The bread is finished cooking when the toothpick comes out clean.

 Love quick breads?
 Don't miss this Coffee Infused Banana Bread and Roasted Banana Bread!

-This Old Fashioned Rhubarb Bread makes a great dessert, breakfast, brunch item, or snack.
-I love it with some butter and, of course, a cup of coffee (I am a coffee-holic with no shame).
+This Gluten Free Rhubarb Bread is great for dessert, breakfast, or brunch.
+I love it with some butter and, of course, a cup of coffee.
+It's also perfect served with tea.

-This Gluten Free Rhubarb Bread should last 3-4 days stored on the counter at room temperature or in the fridge stored in an airtight container.
+This Rhubarb Bread should last 3-4 days stored on the counter at room temperature or in the fridge stored in an airtight container.

 It's always best to store quick breads wrapped in a towel or in a bread container to keep them moist.